pcrain/GungeonCraft/readme.md

 ### Goals

-- **Balance and Diversity**: no item should be so underwhelming you never want to use it, nor so overpowered you never want to use anything else
+- **Balance and Diversity**: all items and guns should be both fun and useful without being overpowered
-- **Fun New Mechanics**: most items and guns should offer their own distinct ways of interacting with the Gungeon, and low tier items shouldn't be low fun items as well
+- **Fun New Mechanics**: most items and guns should offer their own distinct ways of interacting with the Gungeon
 - **Playstyle Variety**: defensive and strategic play should feel as rewarding as aggressive and proactive play

 ### Known Bugs